swig-fortran/flibcpp/doc/modules/vector.rst

 Construction and destruction
 ----------------------------

-Vectors are constructed using three interface functions:
+Vectors are constructed using four interface functions:

   - The function without arguments creates an empty vector;
   - A single integer argument assigns that many elements with default values;
     and
   - An integer argument followed by an element with the vector's element type will copy that value to all elements of the vector.

-(To do: copy construction)
+  - A vector object will create a copy of that vector.

 Here are three examples of initialization::